-The increase in selling and marketing expenses for the three and nine months ended September 30, 2019, compared to the same periods in 2018, was due primarily to commercialization efforts for PANCREAZE, including additions to our sales force and promotional activities as we relaunched PANCREAZE in the first quarter of 2019.
-Selling and marketing expenses are expected to remain stable in future quarters.
+The decrease in selling and marketing expenses in the three months ended March 31, 2020 compared to the same period in 2019 was primarily due to the stabilization of our sales force and recurring promotional activities for Qsymia and PANCREAZE/PANREASE MT.
+Selling and marketing expenses are expected generally to remain stable in future quarters, exclusive of any currently-uncertain changes in order to address changing market conditions due to COVID-19.